LavirtheWhiolet/gen-text/README.md

     nonterminal3 = expr3 ;

-Nonterminals start from a letter or "\_" and may contain alphanumeric characters, "\_", "-" or ":".
+Nonterminals start from a letter or "\_" and may contain alphanumeric characters, "\_", "-" and ":".

 You may also use backquoted nonterminals:

     `nonterminal1` = expr1 ;

     `Nonterminal with arbitrary characters: [:|:]\/!` = expr2 ;

+### Expressions ###

-You may use the following expressions in the right part:
+You may use the following expressions in the rules' right part:

 <table>
   <thead>